Tamaqua (Lenape chief): Role as a negotiator

 Tamaqua was living at Kittanning when it was destroyed in September, 1756.
 He then moved to Ohio and established the town of Tuscarawas, which was initially known as "Beaver's Town," and later, "King Beaver's Town."
 Shingas feared for his life when the Pennsylvania government placed a £200 bounty on his head in 1756, and relinquished his position to Tamaqua.
 Soon after, the Lenape began negotiating with the Pennsylvania authorities.
 From 1756 through 1758, the leaders of the western Lenape, Netawatwees and Tamaqua, cooperated in seeking a resolution to the frontier conflict.
 By 1758 Tamaqua was being referred to as "King Beaver" and his name tended to head the list of Ohio Lenape leaders.
-From the summer of 1758 through 1762, Tamaqua appears most frequently as chief spokesman for the Ohio Indians, and the prime movers behind peace initiatives were the Lenape associated with Tamaqua.
+From the summer of 1758 through 1762, Tamaqua appears most frequently as chief spokesman for the Ohio natives, and the prime movers behind peace initiatives were the Lenape associated with Tamaqua.
 Communications between Philadelphia and the Lenape began to go directly to Tamaqua, in spite of Teedyuscung's self-proclaimed status as official negotiator.
-In 1758, Christian Frederick Post spent most of his time at Tamaqua’s home in Kuskusky, and both Tamaqua and Pisquetomen served as his hosts and protectors.
+In 1758, Christian Frederick Post spent most of his time at Tamaqua's home in Kuskusky, and both Tamaqua and Pisquetomen served as his hosts and protectors.

 Tamaqua was sensitive to his sudden rise in influence, and in August, 1758, he made a point of complaining that peace negotiations were undermined by the advance of Forbes' army to Loyalhanna (to begin construction of Fort Ligonier), noting that "if you had brought the news of peace before your army had begun to march, it would have caused a great deal more good."
 Tamaqua was also anxious to obtain a guarantee that the English would prevent colonial settlers from moving into Lenape territory, a concern voiced by Pisquetomen when he asked two British soldiers who accompanied Christian Frederick Post, "...whether the General will claim the land as his own, when he should drive the French away."